- What are the different types of administrators?

 - ADMIN: Admins can manage users and groups, view and edit all of their organization’s files and folders, log in to any user’s account within their organization, edit settings for their organization, and run or access reports.
 The Box Admin is the principal account administrator.

-- CO-ADMIN: Co-admins can perform the same duties as the organization’s Admin, but they cannot make changes to the Admin’s permissions.
+- CO-ADMIN: Co-admins can perform the same duties as the organization’s Admin, but they cannot make changes to the Admin’s permissions or other Co-admins' permissions.
 The default access levels for Co-admins, which are set to include only the ability to manage users and groups, can be modified on a per-user basis.

 - GROUP ADMIN: Group Admins can add existing users to their groups, create new users that will be assigned to their groups, and assign folder access to their groups.
 They can also run reports for their groups.